Balkirat21/tcss460-group5-credentials-api/README.md

 | **MD Khan (Shanto)** | Email Verification | Email service configuration and verification logic |
 | **Pham Nguyen** | Authentication | JWT and credential endpoints |

----

-✅ **Ready for Submission**
-This README replaces the default Auth² template and reflects your group’s **Production Sprint** progress, team collaboration, and deployed Render links.
-It meets all required sections requested by your professor.